cloudinary-training/cld-intro-ruby/scripts/README.md

 ## Setting up

-1. Before running the sample, copy the value from the ClOUDINARY_URL located in the Cloudinary [Management Console](https://cloudinary.com/console) of your account into `config.rb` file of the project.
+1. Before running the sample, create a `config.rb` file and copy the value from the ClOUDINARY_URL located in the Cloudinary [Management Console](https://cloudinary.com/console) into the file as an argument for the `config_from_url` command.
 See the `config.rb.sample`.
 ```ruby
 # Cloudinary.config do |config|
 #   config.cloud_name = ""